isaachowen/fsm/shared_context/plan_clear_canvas_button.md

 # Plan: Clear Canvas Button Implementation

 ## Overview
-This document outlines the implementation plan for adding a "Clear Canvas" button to the Finite State Machine Designer that will remove all nodes and edges from the canvas.
+This document outlines the implementation plan for adding a "Clear Canvas" button to the Network Doodler that will remove all nodes and edges from the canvas.

 ## Current Architecture Analysis